dhimmel/psb-manuscript/manuscript.md

 - psb19
 - pacific symposium on biocomputing
 lang: en-US
-title: Manuscript for Manubot special working group at the Pacific Symposium on Biocomputing 2019
+title: "The people of the 24\u1D57\u02B0 annual Pacific Symposium on Biocomputing\
+  \ in Hawaii"
 ...